VMironiuk/Robowars/README.md

         [✅] 1. all ships are placed incide the battlefield [✅] 2. there are no collisions between ships positions

+🟡 - Integrate ships validation into the GameInteractor

 🟡 - Implement shooting logic
       [-] Ask a robot for coordinate of shooting
       [-] Send a robot the result of shooting